 - Agile Solutions for Greater Innovation

 Each course is free for the first four (4) weeks and it takes approximately ten (10) hours to complete.
 For a small fee, edX does provide a Verified Certificate which provides proof for an employer, school or other institution that the course was successfully completed by the student.
 To qualify for a Verified Certificate, participants complete all aspects of the courses which can include watching all videos, participating in discussion forms, and completing any required homework and exams with a passing grade.
-The cost for a verified version of each individual course in the Agile Project Management Professional Certificate program are $125 or $199 each and only $762.30 if you register for the entire series.
-This equates to a fraction (less than 30%) of the cost to take these same courses on-campus and only $11.25 per PDU.
+The cost for a verified version of each individual course in the Agile Project Management Professional Certificate program are $125 or $199 each and only $762.30 if you register for the entire series at once (a 10% discount and only $15.25 per PDU).

 As stated, the benefits of utilizing Agile Project Management techniques are numerous and apply to organizations, project teams and products.
 The online professional certificate is the optimal way to obtain the training necessary to utilize the innovative solutions offered by agile techniques.
 The University of Maryland Project Management Center for Excellence provides content has been tested through numerous in-person offerings.
 The partnership with edX allows the University of Maryland Project Management Center for Excellence the opportunity to provide the content in format that is convenient, accessible and affordable.

 Register now or Learn More at: pm.umd.edu/edx